Giannis Antetokounmpo: Personal life

 In the mid-2010's, Antetokounmpo began dating Mariah Riddlesprigger, a native of Fresno, California.
-In February 2020, Riddlesprigger gave birth to their first son, Liam.
-She gave birth to their second son, Maverick, in August 2021, their first daughter and third child, Eva, in September 2023, and their second daughter and fourth child, Aria, in May 2025.
+In February 2020, Riddlesprigger gave birth to their first son.
+She gave birth to their second son in August 2021, their first daughter in September 2023, and their second daughter in May 2025.
 Antetokounmpo and Riddlesprigger got married in a private ceremony on September 1, 2024, at the Costa Navarino resort near Pylos.
-Milwaukee Bucks teammate Khris Middleton served as the best man.
+Milwaukee Bucks teammate Khris Middleton served as his best man.

 On March 13, 2020, Antetokounmpo and his family pledged to give $100,000 to the staff of the Fiserv Forum who were unable to work during the suspension of the 2019–20 NBA season because of the COVID-19 pandemic.
 Antetokounmpo and his family also donated 20,000 masks to people in Athens and Zografou in Greece in 2020.